We are happy to announce that Bitcoin Cash (BCH) is now available on imToken

 If you run into any trouble, feel free to contact our support at: email@example.com

-imToken is a feature-rich digital wallet to securely manage ETH, BTC, ATOM, EOS, TRX, CKB, BCH, LTC , and other digital assets.
-It enables decentralized value exchange and DApp browsing in one place.
+imToken is a feature-rich digital wallet to securely access ETH, BTC, ATOM, EOS, TRX, CKB, BCH, LTC , and other tokens.
+It enables decentralized token swap and DApp browsing in one place.